Peanut Butter Fudge with Nuts & Caramel Topping

 Peanut butter fudge is high on calories but if eaten in moderation it could provide all the health benefits attached with peanuts in your diet.
 These Nutty Peanut butter Fudges are highly addictive and a word of caution is to keep a tab on the number of times you open your refrigerator

 Various flavorful condiments and ingredients are added to give delicate texture and exotic tastes to the fudges.
 It requires constant monitoring to get the soft ball stage and the desired consistency to make into perfect melt-in-mouth fudge.

-My July’s Secret recipe club assignment from Amanda is Melissa’s blog and I chose her chocolaty peanut butter fudge.
-I like her recipe as it has very few ingredients and makes a perfect dessert for a quick sweet craving.
 I wanted to make it more appealing and healthy for my kids with the nuts and chocolate layer on the fudge.
 The caramel on top with the nuts gave a perfect crunch to the soft and creamy fudge below.

 - 1/2 cup Peanut Butter

 - 1/4 cup powder sugar

 - 1/4 cup almonds/cashew/black currents